-This regional showcase aims to engage young people in all matters relating to innovation, design and manufacturing in the fields of Science, Technology, Engineering and Maths, and it returned to Magna following it’s enforced two year break due to the pandemic.
+This regional showcase aims to engage young people in all matters relating to innovation, design and manufacturing in the fields of science, technology, engineering and maths (STEM), and it returned to Magna following its enforced two-year break due to the pandemic.

 This year there were over 4,000 people registered to attend from 72 schools across Yorkshire and Derbyshire.
 They were treated to fun and interactive exhibits from a wide variety of employers, businesses and education providers highlighting the wealth of opportunities in STEM.